 I very much believe that all probiotics are not created equally.
 Whether it’s the choice of bacteria strain, dosage amount or type of capsule (I will discuss the importance of this below), there are a few factors to consider when making your decision.

 Before going into these considerations in more detail, here is my list of top probiotic picks.

 Here are the most popular probiotics on the market that are tailored for men’s health.

 Total Gut Health is more than just your average probiotic and contains probiotics, prebiotics, enzymes, and HCl.

 A few months ago I took ONNIT Gut Health for one-month to try it out.
-ONNIT select the most naturally acid-resistant strains of gut bacteria to ensure they make it into your small intestine where they are most needed.
+ONNIT selects the most naturally acid-resistant strains of gut bacteria to ensure they make it into your small intestine where they are most needed.

 Garden of Life Probiotics for men – Best Overall

 This popular brand has a wide range of probiotics in their store but I am looking just at the probiotic for men here.